Highpoint2000/TEFLoggerApp/Development/README.md

 ## Tested on:

 - Samsung Galaxy S7 Edge with Android 8
+- Samsung Galaxy Tab A with Android 8.1
 - Samsung Galaxy S8 with Android 9 / OneUI 1.0 (Chrome update required -> external APK!)
 - Samsung Galaxy A8 (2018) with Android 9 / OneUI 1.0 (Chrome update required -> external APK!)
 - Samsung Galaxy A6 with Android 10 / OneUI 2.0